-C8.
+- C8.
 Iverson Road: the road currently has a mix of residential and business/commercial space.
 This mix should be preserved.
 Business space, including under the railway lines, should be retained and recognised as an important source of local employment for light industrial uses.
-Heavy industrial uses are not considered appropriate.
+Heavy industrial uses are not considered appropriate, due to the immediate proximity of residential properties. - C9.

-C9.
 Finchley Road: the west side of the Road covered by this Plan has traditionally been made up of red-brick mansion blocks, with some retail and business use at ground level.
 Recently approved developments consist of a mix of designs and heights, and appear to lack any co-ordinated approach to height or design.
-While new developments should not unnecessarily copy the existing mansion blocks, they should show greater awareness of their position between two conservation areas and give greater consideration to the character of both sides of the Road.

-C10.
-ENO Rehearsal Rooms, Broadhurst Gardens: it is likely that this site will be sold and redeveloped.
+While new developments should not unnecessarily copy the existing mansion blocks, they should show greater awareness of their position between two conservation areas and give greater consideration to the character of both sides of the Road. - C10.
+ENO Rehearsal Rooms, Broadhurst Gardens: this site may be sold and redeveloped during the lifetime of this Plan.
 Any future use should aim to retain a performance/cultural space.
 Suggestions include a small cinema or gallery.
-Development of this site should also be in keeping with its location in the South Hampstead Conservation Area.
+Development of this site should also be in keeping with its location in the South Hampstead Conservation Area. - C11.
+Windfall sites: if any other significant sites in the Area, not included in the list above, are proposed for development, the policies in this section shall also be applied.
+Any proposals shall be informed by consultation with the owners and residents of adjacent properties, before any planning application is submitted.